anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Other methods, such as provisioning the Join Proxy are out of scope for this document but equally feasible.
 Such methods would typically be defined by a standard or ecosystem profile that integrates Join Proxy functionality.
+Such provisioning can also be fully automated, for example if the Registrar IP address/port are included in the network configuration parameters that are disseminated to each trusted network node.

-Independent of the mode of the Join Proxy, the Pledge first discovers (see {{discovery-by-pledge}}) and selects the most appropriate Join Proxy.
+Independent of the mode of the Join Proxy or its discovery/configuration methods, the Pledge first discovers (see {{discovery-by-pledge}}) and selects the most appropriate Join Proxy.
 From the discovery result, the Pledge learns a Join Proxy's link-local IP address and UDP join-port.
 Details of this discovery are defined by the onboarding protocol and are not in scope of this document.
 For cBRSKI, this is defined in {{Section 10 of cBRSKI}}.